-If the boxes are in the right habitat with sufficient prey available, barn owls can be encouraged to nest in a range of box styles.
+If boxes are in the right habitat with sufficient prey available, barn owls may nest in a range of box styles.
 A typical barn owl nest box has a six-inch entrance hole that is suitable for a barn owl but too small for a great horned owl, and the hole should be approximately four inches above the floor of the box.
 No perch is necessary, and adding one will only give footing to predators.

 The interior dimensions of barn owl nest boxes can vary greatly.
 One brood of barn owls may have 2-18 nestlings, and as the owlets grow a smaller box can become crowded very quickly, potentially smothering young chicks.
-In general, an owl box should have a floor no smaller than 10x18 inches, though larger boxes, even loft-like rooms and independent structures, are common and just as likely to be attractive to nesting barn owls.
+In general, an owl box should have a floor no smaller than 10x18 inches, though larger boxes, even loft-like rooms, are common and just as likely to be attractive to nesting barn owls.

 Where to Buy Barn Owl Nest Boxes

-Many of the same retailers also offer barn owl nest box plans and building tips for birders who would like to construct their own boxes.
-In addition to these retailers, check with local Scouting groups, Audubon chapters and other organizations about the possibility of locally-made barn owl boxes.
+Many of the same retailers also offer box building plans and tips for birders who would like to construct their own boxes.
+In addition to these retailers, check with local Scouting groups, Audubon chapters, and other organizations about the possibility of locally-made barn owl boxes.

 Nest Box Tips